 Step 5: Ampoules

 Eco Your Skin Meso Ampoule ($130) is a really interesting product.
 It's a unique ampoule that can be applied after the Glass Skin serum or after moisturizer.
-It contains a hydrolyzed sponge that has a micro-needling type effect on the skin to help with scarring.
-It's particularly great for people with texture or "ice pick acne" issues.
+It contains a hydrolyzed sponge that has a micro-needling type effect on the skin.
 About 30 to 60 seconds after applying this, you start to feel tingling.

 The reviews of this product were so surprising to me because it can really help with stubborn scarring.
 It comes in a big bottle, but a little goes a long way.